 At the start of each Game Turn, a Valkyrie troop ship lands on the landing platform in front of the Administration Hall (see above, Section 3.6).
 At the end of the Game Turn the Valkyrie lifts off with up to ten civilians and wounded soldiers.
 The Imperium earns one Mission point for each civilian and wounded soldier evacuated in this manner.

 Civilians and wounded soldiers embark on the Valkyrie in the same manner as models embark in vehicles in the BRB.
 Once the ten person limit is reached, no further civilians or wounded soldiers can embark on the Valkyrie and extras are left behind to wait for the next Valkyrie to arrive the following Game Turn.
 The Imperium may chose to overload the Valkyrie and evacuate up to 15 civilians and wounded soldiers in one Game Turn.
-If this happens, an Imperium player must roll a die and on a roll of one the Valkyrie crashes from the extra weight and no Mission points are earned .
+If this happens, an Imperium player must roll a die and on a roll of one the Valkyrie crashes from the extra weight, all civilians and wounded soldiers aboard are killed, and no Mission points are earned by the Imperium from the evacuation that turn (but Enemies of Man do earn Mission points for each civilian or wounded soldier killed in the crash).

 The Enemies of Man may try to destroy the Valkyrie while it is on the ground.
-Units may shoot or assault the Valkyrie on the ground per the BRB.
+Units may shoot or assault the Valkyrie on the ground per shooting or assaulting vehicles in the BRB.
 If the Valkyrie is destroyed, civilians and wounded soldiers on board must either make an emergency debarkation or suffer wounds per the vehicle damage chart of the BRB.
 The Valkyrie cannot Jink while on the landing platform, but gets a 5+ invulnerable save due to the divine protection of the Emperor.
+A Valkyrie cannot be placed on the landing platform on the start of the game turn if there are any models from the Enemies of Man on the landing platform.

 4.2 Secondary Objectives “Schemes” (Victory Points)